Skip to main content

 />

-• llmFriendlyMessage (string): Sent to the LLM; context describing what happened.
-If a form was submitted, this will contain the form values.
+• llmFriendlyMessage: A detailed, context-rich prompt designed to be sent to your backend for the LLM.
+If a form was submitted, this string will contain the form’s values.

 Actions in Custom Components